asimojs/asimo/README.md

 [SOLID]: https://en.wikipedia.org/wiki/SOLID

 ## Usage

 In most use cases asimo will involve at least 2 modules:
-- a **producer** that contains services or object factories to expose to consumers
+- a **producer** that contains services or object factories that will be exposed to consumers
-- a **consumer** that retrieves the service dynamically and uses it (the consumer can then keep a reference to the service to avoid further async calls if need be).
+- a **consumer** that retrieves the producers dynamically, when needed (the consumer can then keep a reference to its dependencies to avoid further async calls if need be).

 ```typescript
 // Producer